+It is a crucial financial metric that helps companies measure how well they stick to their procurement budgets.
 This tool helps in benchmarking and keeping an eye on prices, which are essential for successful procurement.

 It can significantly impact your bottom line, so it’s essential to understand how to calculate it and what factors affect it.

-Purchase Price Variance Representation
+Purchase Price Variance Formula and Calculation

 The general model for calculating a quantity variance is: